ECZEMA ON BABY

 All the recipes seemed similar one to another, so I personally chose to try the combination of Shea Butter, Coconut Oil, and Jojoba Oil.
 Because I think these three natural fats can complement each other to fight my baby’s skin rash.

-Shea Butter is said to have good moisturizing properties and anti-inflammatory which are good to combat the eczema.
+Shea Butter is said to have good moisturizing properties and anti-inflammatory which are good to combat eczema.
 Coconut oil has anti-oxidant, anti-microbial, Vitamin E, and Vitamin A which can help the skin to fight the bacteria but at the same time keep the skin elasticity.
-And lastly, Jojoba Oil has anti-inflammatory agent, Vitamin E and Vitamin B complex which help to improve dry skin and keep it moisturized.
+And lastly, Jojoba Oil has an anti-inflammatory agent, Vitamin E and Vitamin B complex which helps to improve dry skin and keep it moisturized.